Loading...

 The larger family accommodations have a kitchen.

-During the weekends the kids are part of all the events that are happening in PachaMama and usually also spend some lovely time at the beach, which is about 15 minutes drive from PachaMama or at the river, which is just next to the village.
+The Village has two small playgrounds: one located in the village center (downtown) and one located at the school.
+During the weekends the kids are part of all the events that are happening in PachaMama and usually also spend some time at the beach–which is about 15 minutes drive from PachaMama–or at the river, which is within the village.

 Family Accommodations